nene/nene.github.io/_posts/2023-07-21-null-vs-undefined.md

 ---

 The internet contains lots of tutorials describing the differences between `null` and `undefined`.
-But most of them fail to see that this isn't a feature, but a bug in the language.
+But most of them fail to see that this isn't a feature, but rather a bug in the language.

 <p style="background: #efefef; padding: 0.5em 1em">
 <strong>Note:</strong> Throughout this article I'll be using the term “null” in normal font